 Please note that posts on this site may contain affiliate links

 Early humans had to prepare extensively to survive this time by building up a stock of food.
-They also had to hunt for furs to keep warm, and make sure their shelters were ready for harsh winters.
+They also had to hunt for furs to keep warm and make sure their shelters were ready for harsh winters.

 In many parts of pagan Europe, the winter was bitterly cold, barren, and long.
 There was little hope of finding fresh food unless one wanted to brave the cold to hunt game.
 This lack of new food made all early humans aware of their mortality.
 For that reason, death is at the forefront of our minds.

 For pagans and some witches, the Winter Solstice marks the beginning of the 12 days of Yule.
-At this time, we give respect to the underworld, ward off spirits, and honor the rebirth of the sun god.
+At this time, we respect the underworld, ward off spirits, and honor the rebirth of the sun god.

 When Is Winter Solstice

 Winter Solstice is an astronomical occurrence that happens between December 20 and December 23.
 It is the shortest day of the year, after which the sun is waxing and growing in strength.